HIGH SCHOOL

 • Make MWSU Your Home: By attending events, you can make this university feel like a much smaller community.
 It is our hope that you feel like you truly belong here starting during your very first week at MWSU.

-• Get Involved: If you aren’t quite sure which of the nearly 100 student organizations is right for you, the Griffon Link is a great place to start.
+• Get Involved: If you aren’t quite sure which of the 72+ student organizations is right for you, the Griffon Link is a great place to start.
 You can start to experience what MWSU has to offer by getting involved with a variety of campus activities and making connections with both new and returning students.

 UNV101: The University Experience